cuinixam/SPLed/src/light_controller/doc/index.rst

 Interfaces
 ----------

-1. **External Functions**:
-    - ``RteSetLightValue``: Function to set the light color.
+.. spec:: Runnable
+   :id: SWDD_LC-200

+    The Light Controller is be called by its runnable ``lightController()``.

+.. spec:: Power State Input
+   :id: SWDD_LC-201

-    - ``RteGetPowerState``: Function to get the current power state.
+    The Light Controller uses the RTE interface ``RteGetPowerState()`` to get the current power state.
-    - ``RteGetMainKnobValue``: Function to get the main knob value.

-2. **Internal Functions**:
-    - ``turnLightOff``: Internal function to turn the light off.
-    - ``turnLightOn``: Internal function to turn the light on.
+.. spec:: Light Color Output
+   :id: SWDD_LC-202

+    The Light Controller uses the RTE interface ``RteSetLightValue()`` to set the light color.

 {% if config.BLINKING %}
-    - ``calculateBlinkPeriod``: Internal function to calculate the blink period.
+.. spec:: Main Knob Input
+   :id: SWDD_LC-203

+    The Light Controller uses the RTE interface ``RteGetMainKnobValue()`` to get the main knob value for controlling the blinking rate.
 {% endif %}

-    - ``lightController``: Main interface function to control the light behavior.
+{% if config.BRIGHTNESS_ADJUSTMENT %}
+.. spec::  Brightness Adjustment
+    :id: SWDD_LC-204

+    The Light Controller uses the RTE interface ``RteGetBrightnessValue()`` to get the required brightness value for the light.
+{% endif %}

 Internal Behavior
 -----------------

 .. spec::  State Machine
-    :id: SWDD_LC-004
+    :id: SWDD_LC-300

-    The light controller module is implemented as a state machine.
+    The Light Controller is implemented as a state machine.
 The state machine is shown below.

 .. mermaid::